0xVikasRushi/kademila/Readme.md

 2. Distance Metric (Which Node should own <k,v> pair ?)
 3. Routing Storing Adjacent Node
 4. Routing (where to find <k,v>?)
-5. Store values in Single Nodes
+5. Store values in Single/Mutiple Nodes
-6. Storing k adjacent subtrees in Each Node
-7. Find paths for <k,v> pair
-8. Updating <k,v> pair if network is gone
+6. Updating <k,v> pair if network is gone

 **1 Assigning Nodes**